Most Affordable Online Master’s in English Programs 2020

 Career and Salary Outlook for English Majors

 English graduates can pursue careers in many different fields, including writing and editing, communications, and education.
 Many candidates work as teachers in middle school or high school, although some work at community colleges.
 See below for four of the most popular career paths for English graduates.
+Advancement for this field depends on what job role you pursue, though most top-employing occupations for this degree hold a projected growth of 4%, according to the BLS.

-Instructional Coordinator These professionals work with schools and school districts to develop and implement curriculums and teaching standards.
+These professionals work with schools and school districts to develop and implement curriculums and teaching standards.
 They typically evaluate the effectiveness of curriculum models, review textbooks and other teaching materials, plan and conduct educator training, and assess and recommend new teaching techniques and strategies.

-Elementary, Middle, and High School Principal School principals oversee administrative and educational operations at K-12 schools.
-Responsible for a school’s overall administration, principals may manage staff members and activities; develop and assess curriculum standards; observe and evaluate teachers’ classroom performance; and meet with students, parents, and teachers.
+School principals oversee administrative and educational operations at K-12 schools.
+Responsible for a school's overall administration, principals may manage staff members and activities; develop and assess curriculum standards; observe and evaluate teachers' classroom performance; and meet with students, parents, and teachers.

-Editor Editors review and revise written content for various print and digital media.
+Editors review and revise written content for various print and digital media.
 They may edit for both style and content, checking for grammatical and punctuation errors while also helping writers refine and more clearly express their ideas.
 Editors may also oversee broader administrative functions, determining the overall direction of publications and deciding what to publish.

-Technical Writer Technical writers translate complex ideas and instructions into clear writing for general audiences.
+Technical writers translate complex ideas and instructions into clear writing for general audiences.
 They may write instructional manuals, guides, journals, and other supporting documents.
 These writers often work with technical staff to streamline and simplify specialized or complicated ideas.

 Along with a graduate degree, English students can pursue a variety of professional certifications, which build specialized knowledge and prepare recipients for more advanced positions.
 Most certifications in the English field focus on teaching and instruction in language arts, reading, and ESL.
 This list highlights three common English certifications: